srbhp/nrgplusplus/README.md

 - `intel-mkl` : Lapack
 - `hdf5` : We use hdf5 file for the I/O
-- to genarate documentation we these packages
+- to genarate documentation we need these packages
-    - `sphinx-rtd-theme, breathe,sphinx-sitemap,sphinx,exhale,alabaster `
+    - `sphinx-rtd-theme, breathe, sphinx-sitemap, sphinx, exhale, alabaster `

 ## RG flow